2023 Jeep Grand Cherokee

 The rear passenger dummy's head approached the front seatback, which increases the risk of head injuries.

 Rear passenger dummy injury values indicate a likely risk of injury to the head or neck and chest.
+During the crash, the shoulder belt remained in an ideal position on the dummy’s chest.

 The rear passenger dummy's lap belt remained in the ideal position on the pelvis.